San-Diego-Lions/constitution/index.md

 The selection committee of the League Team shall be appointed annually by the Board and shall report and be responsible to the Board.

-## Banking Account
+## Financial Controls and Banking

+### Banking and Signatures

-All moneys or securities for moneys received by the Club shall be paid into the bank account of the Club as and when the same are received and such moneys shall be used for the expenses of the Club.
+1. All moneys or securities for moneys received by the Club shall be paid into the bank account of the Club as and when the same are received and such moneys shall be used for the expenses of the Club.

+2. All bank accounts shall require two (2) authorized approvals from among the President, Vice President, Treasurer, and Secretary for any transaction exceeding fifty dollars ($50).
+Approvals may be provided through physical signatures, electronic signatures, or secure electronic authentication methods as accepted by the Club's banking institution.

+3. The Treasurer may authorize single-signature transactions up to fifty dollars ($50) for routine operational expenses.

+### Spending Authorization

+1. **Routine Expenses (up to $500)**: May be approved by the Treasurer for budgeted items including equipment maintenance, facility fees, and administrative costs.
+Transactions over fifty dollars ($50) require two authorized approvals for banking purposes.

+2. **Operational Expenses ($501-$2,500)**: Require majority approval of the Board and two authorized approvals for banking purposes.

+3. **Significant Expenses ($2,501-$10,000)**: Require unanimous Board approval, two authorized approvals for banking purposes, and must be reported to membership at the Annual General Meeting.

+4. **Major Expenses (over $10,000)**: Require prior approval by Special Resolution at the Annual General Meeting or a Special General Meeting called for that purpose, plus two authorized approvals for banking purposes.

+### Budget and Financial Planning

+1. The Board shall prepare and approve an annual budget, typically in January following the Annual General Meeting.

+2. The annual budget, once approved by majority vote of the Board, shall serve as authorization for routine and operational expenses within budgeted amounts, subject to the individual transaction approval limits outlined above.

+3. The approved budget shall be presented to members for information at the next general meeting or distributed electronically within thirty (30) days of Board approval.

+4. Any expenditure exceeding 120% of a budgeted line item requires additional authorization per the spending limits above.

+### Financial Reporting and Transparency

+1. The Treasurer shall provide financial summaries to all members at least quarterly (every three months).

+2. All members have the right to inspect financial records during reasonable business hours with 48-hour notice to the Treasurer.

+3. Annual financial statements must be presented in a format showing:
+   a.
+Income and expenses by category
+   b.
+Balance sheet of assets and liabilities
+   c.
+Comparison to previous year and budget
+   d.
+Explanation of any significant variances

+### Conflict of Interest

+1. Board members must declare any financial interest in transactions exceeding fifty dollars ($50).

+2. Board members with declared conflicts may not provide approval for related expenditures.

+3. No Board member or their immediate family may receive payment from the Club exceeding five hundred dollars ($500) in any calendar year without prior membership approval.

 ## Auditors